clementw168/clementw168.github.io/_posts/cs-mva/2024-01-15-text-molecule-retrieval.md

 ## Methodology

 ### Text Encoder
 Molecule names and descriptions often contain specialized vocabulary.
 Standard tokenizers split them poorly, so we trained a custom tokenizer to preserve meaningful units.
-On top of this, we trained a DistilBERT model from scratch using masked language modeling.
+On top of this, we trained a DistilBERT model from scratch using masked language modeling on the text data from the dataset.
 This allowed the text encoder to generate embeddings that capture semantic nuances of chemical descriptions.

 ![Total number of tokens](/img_compressed/posts/cs-mva/altegrad_token.png)

 ### Graph Encoder
 Molecules are naturally represented as graphs.
-We used **Graph Attention Networks (GATs)** to encode structural information, allowing the model to assign dynamic importance to neighboring atoms and bonds.
-Multiple layers capture both local interactions and higher-order structural patterns.
+We used **Graph Attention Networks (GATs)** to encode molecule graphs.
+We chose GAT because of its ability to attribute dynamic importance to neighboring atoms and bonds.
 The graph encoder outputs embeddings that summarize the molecular graph in a way that can be directly compared to text embeddings.

 ![Graph Attention Network](/img_compressed/posts/cs-mva/altegrad_gat.png)

 ### Training Tricks
 Training stability and convergence were critical.
 We used **cosine learning rate scheduling with warmup**, large batch sizes, and **online hard sample mining**.
 Hard sample mining prioritized the most challenging molecules within a batch, improving contrastive learning effectiveness.
-Dropout and layer normalization prevented overfitting, while mixed-precision training enabled scaling to large graphs efficiently.
+Dropout and layer normalization prevented overfitting.
+We also used mixed-precision training to enable scaling to larger batch sizes.
+In contrastive learning, having larger batch sizes is crucial to obtain harder negative samples.

 ### Graph Augmentations
 To improve generalization, we augmented graphs during training: